 Health Promotion: The Most Important Institutions

-The biggest role in health education plays the family.
+The family plays the most important role in health education.
 Our way of eating, personal care, and amount of exercise are largely dependent on the persons of reference we have in our childhood and adolescence.
-Also the extent to which we utilize preventive measures and how we behave in case of illness (e.g. consulting the doctor with every little cold or relying on naturopathic approaches), is also dependent on our parents.
+Also, the extent to which we utilize preventive measures and how we behave in case of illness (e.g., consulting the doctor for every little cold or relying on naturopathic approaches), is also dependent on our caregivers during childhood.

-We adopt from our person of reference as much health promoting attitudes as harmful attitudes.
+We adopt from our person of reference both health-promoting attitudes and harmful attitudes.

 Forms of Health Promotion